mharen/mharen.github.io/_posts/2012/2012-07-31-running-visual-studio-or-any-program-as.md

 BUT—that eventually drove me crazy enough to try something better because:  <ul>   <li>I constantly see the UAC elevation dialog </li>    <li>Because the app is running elevated, files that would normally open in it won’t open when double-clicked (solution/sln files, particularly) </li> </ul>

 Today I finally got tired of it and spent eight minutes figuring out how to do this better.
 I followed [these instructions](http://cybernetnews.com/helpful-tip-disable-uac-prompt-for-an-application/) to add a compatibility fix to the app so that it always runs as the user invoking it, which is me, and I’m an admin.
-Here’s the gist (slight additions to the referenced instructions):  <ol>   <li>Download this thing: [Microsoft Application Compatibility Toolkit](http://www.microsoft.com/en-us/download/details.aspx?id=7352) </li>    <li>Run the 32-bit version of it (not 64-bit version—both are installed if you have a 64-bit machine) </li>    <li>Add the new &quot;application fix” to the custom database.
-Choose your app (devenv.exe for me) and give it the “run as invoker” fix </li>    <li>*Instead* of opening a command prompt and installing it, just go to **File &gt; Install** </li> </ol>
+Here’s the gist (slight additions to the referenced instructions):  <ol>   <li>Download this thing: [Microsoft Application Compatibility Toolkit](http://www.microsoft.com/en-us/download/details.aspx?id=7352) </li>    <li>Run the 32-bit version of it (not 64-bit version—both are installed if you have a 64-bit machine) </li>    <li>Add the new "application fix” to the custom database.
+Choose your app (devenv.exe for me) and give it the “run as invoker” fix </li>    <li>*Instead* of opening a command prompt and installing it, just go to **File > Install** </li> </ol>

 Then I removed the “Run as Administrator” changes I made years back and things work great; my complaints above are fixed.